The Best Things to Do Alone in Rhode Island

 Perhaps the most popular activity in Newport is to take a self-guided tour of The Breakers Mansion, built by one of the richest men in America, Cornelius Vanderbilt II

 As I mentioned above, the tickets are a pricey $29.
-However, this is such a unique activity, exclusive to Newport.
+However, this is such a unique activity, exclusive to Newport, and one of my favorite things to do alone in Rhode Island.
 It is worth the expensive cost.

-You can download an app after admission and listen to an audio guide during your tour or ask for a printed script that you can read while you tour the historic landmark.
+You can download an app after admission and listen to an audio guide during your tour or ask for a printed script to read while you tour the historic landmark.

 Noah’s take: Touring this massive home is a perfect solo activity.
 Try to visit on a weekday for a more intimate experience.
 Sometimes, I was the only person in the room I was touring.
 That made it even more enjoyable.

-• Make sure to also walk around the grounds after visiting the inside of the Mansion.
+Make sure to walk around the grounds after visiting the inside of the mansion.
 You can get some stunning photos.

 7. Stroll Down the Stunning Cliff Walk as the Sun Sets